Heritage Resource Survey 2023

 During the 2018 survey, a number of neighborhoods and properties were identified as needing more research to determine their significance and potential for designation or inclusion as Potential Heritage Resources.
 Click Here to see maps of these locations, as shown in Chapter 5 of the current Preservation Plan.
 For these properties, HHM will conduct a Reconnaissance Level Survey (RLS).
 An RLS typically documents individual structures, including two photographs of each building, a map of the building location, and a form noting the building’s address, date of construction, use type, architectural style, physical integrity, and eligibility for local historic designation or National Register listing.
 Broad contextual research is conducted to guide eligibility determinations.
 While all of the properties within neighborhoods will be surveyed from public ROW, entry to the larger agricultural properties will need to be coordinated with the owners.
 Click the image to the left to see an RLS sample form.

-A Potential Heritage Resource means a structure, collection of structures, site, or landmark of historical, cultural, archaeological, or architectural importance listed in the Heritage Preservation Plan.
-A potential heritage resource has not received heritage resource designation, but has the potential to become designated with further historic research, restoration, or property owner interest.
+A Potential Heritage Resource (PHR) means a structure, collection of structures, site, or landmark of historical, cultural, archaeological, or architectural importance listed in the Heritage Preservation Plan.
+A PHR has not received heritage resource designation, but has the potential to become designated with further historic research, restoration, or property owner interest.
 Please note, listing is informational only and does not subject the structure or site to any architectural review by the Heritage Commission or include any changes to existing zoning.